LagoVista/docs/GettingStarted.md

 ### Create your Pipeline

-To allow for maximum flexibiity and performance, we have chosen a pipeline architecture to process messages.
+To allow for maximum flexibility and performance, we have chosen a pipeline architecture to process messages.
 This allows you to use default modules (where necessary), configure standard modules as needed, and even build a custom module as your needs dictate.
 The following is a typical chain of pipeline modules:
 1. [Listener](./PipelineModules/Listener.md) - A mechanism that listens to a port and protocol or subscribes to events or topics from an external server
 1. [Planner](./PipelineModules/Planner.md) - Examines each message for a Message ID and a Device ID, then plans out the rest of the route